What Is Kawasaki Disease?

-Kawasaki disease is an illness that almost always affects kids, most of them under the age of 5.
-It's one of the leading causes of heart disease in children.
-But doctors can treat it if it’s found early, and most children recover without any problem.
+Kawasaki disease is an illness that causes blood vessels to become inflamed, almost always in young children.
+It's one of the leading causes of heart disease in kids.
+But doctors can treat it if they find it early.
+Most children get better without any problems.

-But Kawasaki disease doesn’t affect just the heart.
-It can also cause problems with lymph nodes, skin, and lining of the mouth, nose and throat.
+It can also cause problems with lymph nodes, skin, and the lining of a child's mouth, nose, and throat.

-Scientists haven't found an exact cause for Kawasaki disease.
-But they think it’s probably linked to a combination of genetics, exposure to viruses and bacteria, and other environment factors, such as chemicals and irritants.
+Scientists haven't found an exact cause of Kawasaki disease.
+It might be linked to genes, viruses, bacteria, and other things in the world around a child, such as chemicals and irritants.

 - Swelling and redness in hands and bottoms of feet

 - Stomach trouble, such as diarrhea and vomiting